Singapore Employment Pass (EP)

 - To have relevant qualifications in your field.

-- To prove that you earn a minimum of $3,900 per month.
+- To prove that you earn a minimum of $5,000 per month and $5,500 per month if you are in the financial sector.

 - Singapore offers a number of working visas that are tailored to your skillset.
 The main types of work pass in Singapore are: